Here are answers to the 11 most frequently asked questions:

 If you're enrolled in an individual plan, you can choose another beneficiary.
 Siblings can keep the grants if the rules are followed.
 If you can't transfer the plan to someone else, the grants will be returned to the government and your contributions will be returned to you.

 As the subscriber, you're also entitled to the accumulated investment income, but it'll be taxed at your marginal tax rate plus an additional 20% tax penalty.
 You can avoid both these tax rates by contributing the accumulated income to your RRSP.

 11. Will my child be taxed on the amounts withdrawn from the RESP?

-EAPs, which include grants and accumulated income, are considered as part of your child's taxable income.
+EAPs, which include grants and accumulated income - This link will open in a new window., are considered as part of your child's taxable income.
 The contribution payments, however, are not taxable.